CG4002-B3/hardware-ai/README.md

     * Number of testing samples to compare `NUM_SAMPLES`
     * Put the samples into `input` 2d-array
     * Put the corresponding inference result into `action`
+* Run C Synthesis.
+If nothing goes wrong, you should see a Synthesis Report with hardware resources usage, latency, ...
+* Run C Siumulation.
+Check whether the result of the hardware implementation matches the target actions.
+* Run C/RTL Cosimulation (can skip)
+* Export RTL (you may need to change the date time of your computer to the year 2021).

 ### 2.4 Generate Bitstream (Vivado)
 * Open Vivado